Need help selecting and designing your new kitchen? Look no further

-WITH so many manufacturers and choices on the market today it can be somewhat bewildering to make decisions, not just on the colour of the door you may want, writes Gary Evans of GD Evans Interiors.
+WITH so many manufacturers and choices on the market today it can be somewhat bewildering to make decisions, not just on the colour of the door you may want.

 There are many other things to consider, such as the units, appliances, sink, tap, lighting, wall and floor finish, as well as the work surface, along with the quality of them all which is a major consideration.